aws-samples/amazon-ai-building-better-bots/README.md

 Click 'Save' when you have confirmed your settings match those above.

-### 6. Build and test the Bot
+### 6. Build and test the bot
 Build the chatbot by clicking the `Build` button at the top right of the console.
 Once the build is complete, you'll be able to test the bot with the utterances you've entered above.
 The 'Test bot' panel on the right-hand side will allow you to chat with your bot in the 'Chat with your bot...' entry box.

 For example, if you say `May I have a chai?`, does Lex correctly map `chai` to the `BeverageType` slot?

 ## Create a Lambda function

-To handle more complex logic, we can link our chat bot to a Lambda function to process the user's interaction.
+To handle more complex logic, we can link our chat bot to a Lambda function to process the user's interaction with the bot and create action based responses.

 ### Create the function